+The City first participated in the Boulder Canyon Project for electric service from the Hoover Power Plant in 1937 for a term of 50 years, which expired on May 31, 1987.
 In January 1987, the City renewed the contract with the United States Bureau of Reclamation providing for the advancement of funds for the Hoover Uprating Project and Western Area Power Administration for the purchase of power from the project.
-The renewed contract is for a term of 30-years from 1987 to 2017.
-The Bureau of Reclamation also assumed control of operation and maintenance of the plant in 1987.
-Under this renewed contract, the City is entitled to 21 megawatts or 1.03% of the capacity and 1.59% of the firm energy.
+The renewed contract is for a term of 30 years from 1987 to 2017.
+In September 2016, the Boulder Canyon Project agreement was amended and restated to extend the term through September 30, 2067.
+The City is entitled to 20.198 megawatts.